 Each sleeper car is assigned a number for the trip, such as 9710.

 As you approach the train, look for the illuminated sleeper car number next to the door.
-The room number is displayed on the wall by your roomette’s door.
+The room number is displayed on the wall by your Roomette’s door.
 Sometimes, you may need to access your car through a neighboring one.

 Where can I find the sleeper cars in the train lineup?